VolleyIndustries/readme/values.md

 we recognize that achieving excellence requires relentless dedication, and an understanding that progress is not linear.

 ###Swiftness
 we seek to move swiftly (with graceful speed) in everything we do.
 We favour learning-through-doing over learning-through-deliberation.
-Furthermore, we value Volley's user experience being swift both in terms of it's responsiveness as well as its intelligence.
+Furthermore, we value Volley's user experience being swift both in terms of its responsiveness as well as its intelligence.

 ###Delight & Beauty
 we're committed to crafting a beautiful, delightful experience that makes both our lives and the lives of  our users better.